mia-platform/documentation/docs/development_suite/identity-and-access-management/console-levels-and-permission-management.md

 title:  Console levels and permission management
 sidebar_label: Console Levels and Permission Management
 ---
-Assigning different Roles and permissions to each [Identity](/development_suite/identity-and-access-management/overview.md#identity-and-access-management) that has access to Mia-Platform Console is a key action for defining responsibilities within your platform ecosystem.
+Assigning different Roles and permissions to each [Identity](/development_suite/identity-and-access-management/overview.md#identity-and-access-management) that has access to Mia-Platform Console is a key action for defining responsibilities within your Platform ecosystem.
 The Console is based on hierarchical levels and, for each of them, specific permissions and capabilities have been identified and can be assigned.

 Let's see how they are configured.